 It was less important that General von Herwarth should reinforce the First Army front than to take action as soon as possible against the flank of the enemy opposite First Army.
-46 of retreat, nor were forces available for that on the left side of the Ufer.

 Of course only a small portion of the units had so far been able to traverse the difficult defile at Nechanitz.
 Nevertheless, half of the day had already passed and First Army had been in combat since early morning.
 The large obstacle opposing its advance, the formidable Austrian artillery position, could best be removed by an advance through Problus.